Chapter 7 - The Force Within

 So, here was the pattern again.
 I grew restless, longing for something more in my relationships.
 About the same time, Anita was getting married in Santa Fe to a wonderful man named Doug.
 Jane was buried in work so I offered to videotape the wedding and went off to Santa Fe by myself, but let’s back track for a moment.

 While I was in LA the first time creating music, Anita had invited me to her family’s cabin in the Eastern Sierras.
 This was after our time at Cal Poly.
-It was an amazing place located up a glacial canyon only accessible by a foot trail.
+It was an amazing place located up a glacial canyon accessible only by a foot trail.
 You had to hike in or ride horses to get there.
-The cabin had been built by Lon Chaney, the famous horror actor.
+The cabin had been built by Lon Chaney, the famous Hollywood horror actor.
 It was small, but functional and situated in the quiet beauty of the canyon.
 Anita’s family had bought it blindly at auction and although they owned the cabin, the Feds owned the land.
 This would eventually become a problem, but for now I was invited to get out of the smog.

 As I arrived I was surprised that Joyce Donaldson, Anita’s best friend from childhood, was there as well.
-We always called her JD.
+We had always called her JD.
 I felt that Joyce had always disapproved of my interactions with Anita, me being the rock & roll guy and all.
 She was naturally protective of her friend.
 She would come up to Poly sometimes with some poor lap dog in tow and we would tease each other a lot.
 I had run into Joyce in Aspen after college walking along the street.
 She had taken me home to meet her husband Kit Mason and her baby daughter Sevrin.
 I thought at the time she was so much more grown up than me.